inspiration, education, and resources for better mental health.

 Although my recovery journey is still evolving, I strive to inspire others by being a beacon of light in their lives.
 I aim to show compassion to everyone I meet, hoping they will one day be able to extend that same loving kindness to themselves.
 I’m still learning to offer that same compassion inward, and that remains part of my healing process.

-Currently, I am actively working toward recovery from an eating disorder, self-harm, and substance use.
-I have also lived with depression and anxiety for many years as a result of complex childhood trauma.
 I share this openly because I want you to know that you are not alone in this fight.
 I understand the hopelessness, the darkness, and the desire to give up.
-As a survivor of childhood sexual, emotional, and verbal abuse by my late father, I am reminded every day of an important truth—one that I now share with you:
+As a survivor of childhood sexual, emotional, and verbal abuse by my late father, I am reminded every day of an important truth —